jbuchermn/pywm/README.md

 ## Notes

-- Depending on the settings (see main.py) XWayland apps are responsible for handling HiDPI themselves and will per default appear very small
+- Depending on the settings (see newm) XWayland apps are responsible for handling HiDPI themselves and will per default appear very small
     - GDK on XWayland: GDK_DPI_SCALE=2
     - Electron apps: --force-device-scale-factor=2